How creative public relations that attacks the mainstream cacophony helps your business

 Take the customer by surprise, especially as this holiday season of gift-giving approaches.
 Use guerrilla marketing to bring positive results.
 By offering a very clear objective and very clear messaging that links to your product, you can be the new beloved gorilla in the midst of the marketing frenzy this season.
 In an upcoming post, we’ll delve into the five types of guerilla marketing with you.

 At Axia PR, we can bring focus to your message and creativity to your mechanism of launch.
 We will help you create favorable social media that raises your bottom line, building buzz and maximizing your guerrilla efforts.
-Start by downloading your free guide to maximizing media coverage.
+Start by downloading your guide to maximizing media coverage.

 Heather M. Hilliard is a marketing and strategic planning professional with expertise in crisis management communications.
 Earning two master’s degrees and her international Certified Emergency Manager credential, she has worked during disasters as well as “normal business” to offset impact in preparedness for large- and small-scale events in a variety of industries.
 She has been an adjunct professor for Tulane University for five years and currently focuses on strategic communications and improvements for clients.